Commands Reference

 /config hub

-Show client registration settings (hub URL, client token, client name).
+Show node registration settings (hub URL, node token, node name).

 /config theme